A remark on an integral structure of the imperfect coefficient ring of $(\varphi,\Gamma)$-modules: Abstract

 \section{Abstract}

 Let $K$ be a complete discrete valuation field of characteristic $0$ with perfect residue field of characteristic $p>0$.
 Let $\AK$ denote the imperfect coefficient ring of $(\varphi,\Gamma)$-modules defined by Jean-Marc Fontaine.
-We prove that the canonical map $W(k_{K_\infty})[[\mu]]\rightarrow \AK\cap A_\inf$ is an isomorphism, even if $K$ is ramified.
+We prove that the canonical map $W(k_{K_\infty})[[\mu]]\rightarrow \AK\cap A_\inf$ is an isomorphism, even when $K$ is ramified.
 This fact was remarked by Nathalie Wach without proof.
+In Appendix 2, we include a result of Dylan Pentland.
+Both results indicate the difficulty of constructing a coefficient ring of ``Wach modules'' in the ramified case.